 Q. What are the different study rooms in Peterson Memorial Library?

-COVID-19 Update: Peterson Memorial Library is open for faculty, staff, and students with access to the College Place campus winter quarter for individual study and item pick-up by reservation.
-Please utilize our Virtual Study Rooms for safe group study with your classmates and friends and contact librarians through chat, or schedule an appointment for research assistance.
+COVID-19 Update: Peterson Memorial Library is open as a study space via WWU ID card access to current faculty, staff, and students with access to the College Place campus this quarter.
+The Collaboration Room is available by reservation for 1-3 persons.
+Please utilize our Virtual Study Rooms for safe large-group study with your classmates and friends.

 Peterson Memorial Library provides opportunities for students to connect with small group study and for individuals to find quiet places to study.
 There are study areas in the Reference Room and throughout the Gold, Green, Red, and Blue levels.
 The Computer Lab on the main level allows access to lab machines and printing.
 A number of individual carrels can be found throughout the stacks.